OP-TEE/optee_docs/architecture/core.rst

 of shared memory areas: an area for contiguous buffers and an area for noncontiguous buffers.
 At least one has to be enabled.

+Contiguous shared memory is the historical OP-TEE legacy shared memory scheme where a specific physical memory area is shared.
+Nowadays, platforms tend to describe the physical memory layout and enable noncontiguous dynamic shared memory, allowing the non-secure OS to use its native system memory as legitimate shared memory references.

 Contiguous shared buffers
 =========================
 Configuration directives ``CFG_SHMEM_START`` and ``CFG_SHMEM_SIZE``